Home > Package & System Management > du

 Usage Examples

-Various usage examples of the du command.
+Learn how to effectively check disk usage through various practical examples of the du command.

-Check Total Usage of Current Directory
+Check Total Usage of Current Directory (Human-readable)

 du -sh .